tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 </button>

 > aside positive
-> This whole course and the game we are making is a part of my diploma thesis.
+> This whole course and the game we are making are a part of my diploma thesis.

 ### Recap
 Let's look at what we did in this lab.